Randonee/easybuild/README.md

 Build script format
 ----------------

-Build scripts are haxe just classes.
+Build scripts are just plane haxe classes.
 Each method in the class is a target.
-You can also specify compiler arguments using the syntax shown in the example bellow.
+You can also specify compiler arguments adding /\*COMPILER [args]  COMPILER\*/ as shown in the example bellow.
 For a more thorough example take a look at the build script for this lib: https://github.com/Randonee/easybuild/blob/master/BuildScript.hx

 	/*COMPILER